Updated: February 2022

 Read more: Is this the best pod mod yet?

-Voopoo Drag X/Drag S: Stunning combination of metal and leather
+Voopoo Drag X & PnP-X Pod & Drag S & PnP-X Pod: Stunning combination of metal and leather

 The Voopoo Drag series is a real looker.
-It combines leather and metal for a device which both looks great and is super comfortable to hold.
+It combines leather and metal for a device that both looks great and is super comfortable to hold.

 But there’s a lot more to the Drag than looks.
 It performs superbly.
 It also comes with Smart Mode.
 This both sets a maximum wattage to prevent coils from burning out, and also recommends an optimum wattage.

-The Drag X/S is a great option for vapers who have some experience but still need a little guidance.
-It also has options for more advanced vapers.
+The Drag X/S mods are a great option for vapers who have some experience but still need a little guidance.
+They also have options for more advanced vapers.
 Experienced users can switch to RBA mode, allowing them complete freedom over how they use their device.

-The Voopoo Drag series comes in two options.
+The difference between the two devices is the battery design.
 The Drag S uses a fixed internal battery with a 2500mAh battery.
 The Drag X uses a 18650 battery.
 These usually come with a battery capacity of 3000mAh.
 That’s slightly more capacity, but the real advantage is being able to swap the battery out when it needs recharging.

 What we like: